-The field station consists of a 360-acre parcel of land, with more than 200 acres of beech-maple forest, a cold-water stream, two ponds, old fields of varying ages, young forests, crop fields, a two-mile interpretive nature trail, a waterfowl observation building and meeting center, a lab building with student research areas and natural history displays, experimental agricultural fields and an aquatics building that includes an experimental stream and two containment pools.
-Station research projects are conducted in the areas of aquatic and terrestrial ecology, agroecology and animal behavior.
-Students involved in these projects gain valuable research experiences and make contacts with other students and faculty through presentations of their work at professional meetings.
+The James H. Barrow Field Station, about three miles from the Hiram College campus, consists of 500+ acres of land, with more than 200 acres of beech-maple forest, a cold-water stream, two ponds, old fields of varying ages, young forests, a two-mile interpretive nature trail, a waterfowl observation building and meeting center, a lab building with student research areas and natural history displays and an aquatics building that includes an experimental stream and two containment pools.

 This pond is home to a pair of trumpeter swans, ducks, geese and other waterfowl.
 The ponds and vernal pools throughout the Field Station provide habitat for observation and study of amphibians, invertebrates and wetland ecology.

 The Kennedy Observation Building is located near the pond and is an ideal location for classes, outreach and meetings.

 The blind, named for donors Ray and Eleanor Smiley, is a structure that allows observers to view waterfowl and other aquatic life at the observation pond without disturbing them.

 This building provides space for experimentation of aquatic habitats.